 These generally begin at the airport in the morning with a flight to Bodhufolhudhoo in North Ari Atoll.
 From the helipad, you take a dhoni to a nearby desert island where you have a buffet lunch and spend the day doing whatever you do on a desert island.
-At the end of the day, the dhoni takes you to the Nika Hotel, where you can change before visiting the village of Guraidu and flying back to Malé.
+At the end of the day, the dhoni takes you to the Nika Island Resort & Spa, where you can change before visiting the village of Guraidu and flying back to Malé.
 Transfers to and from your resort to the airport and back are separate.

 Robinsoe Crusoe Expeditions